Julian-Nash/python-morse-code-translator/readme.md

 ## Simple Python Morse Code translator

-Translates text to more code and morse code to text using a small set of International morse code.
+Translates text to morse code and morse code to text using a small set of International morse code.
 Includes a small suite of basic tests.

 ### Usage